-When the boiler has a call for heat in the C.H. mode, the symbol is displayed on the display followed by an increase of the C.H. water flow temperature.
-The symbol flashes (Fig. 2.8).
+When the boiler has a call for heat in the C.H. mode, the () symbol is displayed on the display followed by an increase of the C.H.. water flow temperature.
+The \\\\\ symbol flashes (Fig. 2.6).

-Adjusting the C.H. temperature with the external temp. probe installed fied installer (see "Setting the K coefficient of the external temperature probe" on page 57).
+Adjusting the C.H. temperature with the external temp. probe installed

 When the external temp. probe (optional) is installed your boiler automatically adjusts the temperature of the C.H. system water flow in relation to the external temperature.

-In this case the boiler must be set by a quali-
+In this case the boiler must be set by a qualified installer (see "Setting the K coefficient of the external temperature probe" on page 62).

-However, if the ambient temperature is not comfortable, the flow temperature of the heating system can be adjusted by \pm 15°C by pressing on keys 13 (reduce) and 14 (increase) (Fig. 2.5).
+However, if the ambient temperature is not comfortable, the flow temperature of the heating system can be adjusted by $\pm$ 15°C by acting on keys 10 (reduce) and 11 (increase) (Fig. 2.3).